neudorf/PLS_wrapper/README.md

 - Only other requirement is numpy
 - Works just like the original matlab implementation, but takes numpy ndarray matrices and python types as input
 - Outputs an object containing the same variables as the matlab implementation, but converted to ndarrays and python types
+- Warning that this creates (and removes when finished) a matlab script called `pls_analysis_py.m` to call `pls_analysis.m` from the matlab PLS package and removes the `field_descrip` variable (character arrays are problematic, and this variable is not necessary), so make sure there isn't a script called `pls_analysis_py.m` in your working directory that you don't want deleted (not likely but worth mentioning).

 To install:
 ```